Types Of Therapies For Anxiety Disorders

 Art therapists use various art mediums, including paint, pencil, pastels, glass, jewelry, beads, papier mâché, clay, sculpting materials, and other art supplies to allow their clients to express themselves or talk while focusing on another activity.
 The art therapist can offer prompts, talk to the individual about their creative process, or silently create art with them.

 Creating art during art therapy may also build self-esteem.
-After you've finished a project, you might feel a sense of accomplishment or pride.
-Your therapist may compliment your pieces and ask you to describe them.
+After the client finishes a project, they might feel a sense of accomplishment or pride.
+Their therapist may compliment their pieces and ask them to describe the pieces.

 Art therapy can take place in a group setting or in an individual one-on-one appointment with an art therapist.
 You can also create art at home on your own as a way to cope with distressing emotions or symptoms.